 - Now the thread is under my skin and sticking out of my skin like a clear-colored whisker on each side.
 She left it that way while she quickly placed all the other threads around my face as planned: above my brows, in my mid-face and along my jawline on each side of my face.
 This part of the procedure, in total, took about 30 mins to complete.

 - Once all the threads were placed it was time to do the lifting procedure.
-Jessica used her gloved hands and maneuvered the threads where she wanted them and then firmly rubbed my skin in the direction where the thread cones underneath could catch and anchor in place.
-This part took only about 5 mins to complete.
+The nurse used her gloved hands and maneuvered the threads where she wanted them and then firmly rubbed my skin in the direction where the thread cones underneath could catch and anchor in place.
+This part took only about 2 mins to complete.

 - Once all the threads were "set" into place I could see my immediate results which were impressive and just what I wanted!